ExploryKod/Word-maze/README.md

   - It is the first version we do as a student team.
 We had a lot of joy working together.
 It was one my first python project and one of my first coding project.
   - I tried to do it alone in PHP after we have done it as a team in python.

-#### 👋Using Docker:
+#### 👋Using Docker

    #### 🔥Discover the factory pattern approach and blueprints (branche: config/dockerize-factory-app)

   - Install Docker
   - Configure docker properly (see docs)
-      - Go to the application root folder and type: <code>docker compose up -d --build</code>
+  - Go to the application root folder and use this command: <br/>

+    ```bash
+    docker compose up -d --build
+    ```

   - Go to your browser and access http://localhost:4000/

    #### 🔥Compare with traditonnal approach using docker (branche: feature/config-docker)
   - The above steps
   - Go to your browser and access http://localhost:5000/

 #### 👋Using the flask application (branche: feature/config-traditionnal)

   ##### install these necessary tools on your computer (or isolate them through a virtual env):
   - node.js (and npm),
   - python3,
   - sqlite3

   Install node.js by installing it through official website: https://nodejs.org/en/ Install python3 by installing it through official website: https://www.python.org/downloads/ Npm is already installed through Node.js, check if you have the last version and if not just do the second command:

   ```
   npm --version
   npm install npm -g